-The gastroenterology experts at Florida Hospital East Orlando have the skill and technologies to treat a variety of digestive health problems, from the simple heart burn to complex cancers.
+The gastroenterology experts at Florida Hospital East Orlando have the skill and technologies to treat a variety of digestive health problems, from simple heartburn to complex cancers.
 We employ only the latest and most effective therapies available, and in keeping with our mission of providing holistic, patient-centered healthcare, we use education, intervention and continual evaluation to help our patients make informed, personalized decisions about their care.

 Our services, procedures and some of the conditions we treat include:

 - Anal canal diseases and cancer treatment

 - Anorectal disease treatment

 - Esophageal dilation

 - Esophageal and anorectal manometry

 - Esophageal stenting

 - Esophagogastroduodenoscopy (EGD)